-However, those working in California, New York, and Massachusetts can expect to earn significantly more due to the higher cost of living in those areas.
-Additionally, rural areas may offer lower salaries due to lower demand for these positions.
+Technicians working in California, New York, and Massachusetts can expect to earn significantly more due to the higher cost of living in those areas.

 Those who hold these certifications may earn higher salaries as they have demonstrated their expertise in the field.